 Private Rental Access Program

 Our Initial Access and Planning (IAP) program is funded by the Department of Health and Human Services to provide an Access Point for people who are homeless or at risk of homelessness in the Western Melbourne and Wyndham areas.

-Since 2013 the IAP program has also delivered a Private Rental Access (PRA) program.
-The PRA builds on services provided by the IAP team and works to assist people to secure and maintain private rental accommodation.
+Since 2013 the IAP program has also delivered a Private Rental Access (PRAP) program.
+The PRAP builds on services provided by the IAP team and works to assist people to secure and maintain private rental accommodation.
 This is achieved through developing relationships with Real Estate Agents and distributing flexible packages of financial assistance.
-The PRA also has a focus on preventing eviction from private rental in the catchment.
+The PRAP also has a focus on preventing eviction from private rental in the catchment.

-In November 2016, Unison received additional funding to expand the PRA program to assist more people and families to secure and maintain private rental accommodation.
+In November 2016, Unison received additional funding to expand the PRAP program to assist more people and families to secure and maintain private rental accommodation.